Silvenga/Slight.Ghost/README.md

 ## Introduction

-I believe that upgrades should be simple, as such, I really hate dealing with zips and messing around in Ghost's core directory.
+I believe that upgrades should be simple, as such, I really hate dealing with zips and messing around in Ghost's core directory just to get the thing updated.
 Being the lazy developer that I am, I created this mini-project called Slight Ghost - a simple scaffolding for a Ghost blog, optimised for streamlined updates.

 ## Install